vdim/yz/doc/SYNTAX.md

 ### Sorting
-In order to sort your result you should use symbols "↑" and "↓" for sorting by ascending and by descenting correspondingly:
+In order to sort your result you should use symbols "↑" and "↓" for sorting by ascending and by descenting respectively:

     ↑string
     => ([""] ["Alexander"] ["Alice"] ["Bob"] ["David"] ["Kris"] ["Marry"])